 Inspect and Review of Records:

-Under FERPA, parents or eligible students have the right to inspect and review the student's education records.
-The procedures to inspect and review a student's record are set forth in Board Regulation R5125.2.
+Under FERPA, a parent or eligible student has the right to inspect and review the student's education records.
+The procedures to inspect and review a student's records are set forth in Board Regulation R5125.2.